flutter/website/src/content/cookbook/architecture/command.md

-between the `load()` and `edit()` actions might not always work, because you might want to show a different UI component when the `load()` action runs than when the `edit()` action runs, and the same problem with the `error` state.
+between the `load()` and `edit()` actions might not always work, because you might want to show a different UI component when the `load()` action runs than when the `edit()` action runs, and you'll have the same problem with the `error` state.

 ### Triggering UI actions from ViewModels

-Another challenge with ViewModel classes is executing UI actions hen the ViewModel state changes.
+Another challenge with ViewModel classes is executing UI actions when the ViewModel state changes.

-For example, to show a `SnackBar` when an error occurs, or to navigate to a different screen when an action completes.

-To implement that, listen to the changes in the ViewModel, and perform the action depending on the state.
+For example, you might want to show a `SnackBar` when an error occurs, or navigate to a different screen when an action completes.
+To implement this, listen for changes in the ViewModel, and perform the action depending on the state.

 In the View: